15 Crazy Things Car Mechanics Have Seen on the Job

 What does a speedometer measure?

-Reddit contributor Delmer Dueck, who owned an automotive repair shop for a few years, recalls the time a customer brought in his car, thinking the speedometer was broken: It didn’t work when the car wasn’t moving.
+Quora contributor Delmer Dueck, who owned an automotive repair shop for a few years, recalls the time a customer brought in his car, thinking the speedometer was broken: It didn’t work when the car wasn’t moving.

 Reddit user and mechanic fatalalala recalls the time a customer complained he heard a man laughing whenever he started the car.
 After some digging, the mechanic discovered it was a flapping business card that was stuck in the passenger side AC vent.